bododge/neural-style-gradient/README.md

 <a href="http://imgur.com/M4uMqfO"><img src="http://i.imgur.com/M4uMqfO.png" title="source: imgur.com" /></a>

-The idea is to find the settings you would like to use and actually keep track of them by naming the files with the actual parameters used in that file
+The idea is to find the settings you would like to use and keep track of them by naming the files with the actual parameters used in that file

 *tip If you want to use this to create with the VGG 19 model, just edit out the parts that refer to the NIN Model, I may add a seperate .sh file in the future, but for now this is an easy edit if you read the script.